Helping you on your Huntington's journey.

 Useful resources

-The Huntington's disease passport was created by young people for young people.
+Our panel of young people, part of HD Youth Voice created the Huntington's disease passport for young people.
 The passport allows you to explain how Huntington's affects you and what can help you when you're in school.
 You can fill this in yourself, with your family or with the help of your HDYES youth worker.
 This will allow anyone you share this with to understand what you might be going through and how they can help to support you better.
-We have also created a teacher's guide that you can give to anyone at school, which explains Huntington's disease in more detail.
 You can download and print the one below or you can fill out this digital version

 Who can access the service?